NathanKuneman/determining-heart-disease-mortality-factors/README.md

 ---

 <img src="images/mort_income.jpg"
-     alt="Markdown Monster icon"
-     style="float: center; margin-right: 10px;" />
+     alt="Heart disease mortality rates vs county wide income" style="float: center; margin-right: 10px;" />

 ---

 The trend in this graph is clear that lower income counties have a significantly higher rate of heart disease mortality.
 In counties where the mean household income is above $80,000 there are very few data points that fall above the overall mean mortality rate while a majority of counties falling below a $50,000 mean household income were above the overall mean mortality rate.

-To take this a step farther let's look at the means of the 100 richest, 100 middle, and the 100 poorest counties.
+To take this a step further let's look at the means of the 100 richest, 100 middle, and the 100 poorest counties.
 We'll define the richest and poorest counties by the mean household income for this example.

 ---

 <img src="images/poor_mid_rich.jpg"
-     alt="Markdown Monster icon"
-     style="float: center; margin-right: 10px;" />
+     alt="Heart Disease in the rich and poor counties 2013" style="float: center; margin-right: 10px;" />

 ---